 From drug dealer to a superstar rapper to a successful entrepreneur to social advocate.
 That’s the transformation Jay-Z has gone through in his life, and what a transformation that is.
+So, what could be more inspirational than some of Jay Z’s quotes?

 We especially admire the work he is doing in the criminal justice reform arena.